Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What does the "Principle of Least Privilege" refer to?
+### What does the 'Principle of Least Privilege' refer to?

 - [x] You should grant your users only the permissions they need when they need them and nothing more.
 - [ ] AllIAM users should have at least the necessary permissions to access the core AWS services.